Sidebar Site Navigation

 - Have documented medical or health conditions prohibiting residence hall living

-Students must apply for exemption prior to 5 p.m. the day before the halls open for the semester.
+Students must apply for exemptions prior to 5 p.m. on the day before the halls open for the semester (August 29, 2014 for the fall 2014 semester).
 Housing accommodations at the University Apartments may be available for students who have children or minors living with them.

 Residence Halls: The residence halls provide convenient living, studying, and dining accommodations for the university community.
 Various living environments are available.
 Professional staff and trained resident assistants are available to all students to help make residence hall living an enjoyable and productive part of campus life.
 The residence halls also provide laundry facilities, study rooms, and access to computer labs for the use of hall residents.
 University computer network access is available in each room.